-How can you can watch F1 live in the UK?
-This year Sky has the exclusive rights to show live Formula 1 races here, so you'll need a Sky TV subscription (or a Now TV pass) which includes the Sky Sports F1 channel.
+For 2019 Sky has the exclusive rights to show live Formula 1 races in the UK, so you'll need a Sky TV subscription (or a Now TV pass) which includes the Sky Sports F1 channel.
+So how else can you can watch F1 live in the UK?

-If you want to watch F1 for free, you will not be able to see races live.
-Instead you'll have to wait until Channel 4 broadcasts highlights later in the day.
+If you want to watch F1 for free, the sad truth is that you can't see the races live.
+Instead you'll have to wait until Channel 4 broadcasts highlights later in the day, usually at 7pm.
+There are other ways to watch, which we'll get to in a bit.

-What is the Hungarian Grand Prix start time in the UK?
+When is the Japanese Grand Prix start time in the UK?

 If you're unable to get to a TV or record either of these broadcasts, highlights of the race will subsequently be available to watch via the All 4 app.

-Can you get F1 TV in the UK?
+Can you get F1 TV Pro in the UK?

 Annoyingly, no, you can't.
 In case you didn't know, F1 TV Pro is the official streaming service of Forumla 1 but you can't get it in the UK because of Sky's exclusive deal for live races.